-Revise the Concentration in Science of the Earth System in the Bachelor of Science in Liberal Arts and Sciences in Earth, Society, & Environmental Sustainability in the College of Liberals Art and Sciences
+Revise and Rename the Bachelor of Science in Liberal Arts and Sciences in Earth, Society, & Environmental Sustainability in the College of Liberal Arts and Sciences

 Does this proposal have any related proposals that will also be revised at this time and the programs depend on each other?
 Consider Majors, Minors, Concentrations & Joint Programs in your department.
 Please know that this information is used administratively to move related proposals through workflow efficiently and together as needed.
 Format your response like the following "This BS proposal (key 567) is related to the Concentration A proposal (key 145)"